CEMETERY SURVEYS AND DETECTION OF UNMARKED GRAVES

 The system integrates with RTK GPS to support GPR data with sub inch GPS accuracy.
 Interpreted GPR data is delivered as a .dxf file, an extension recognised by CAD and similar GIS software packages.

-CASE STUDY ONE: MACQUARIE PARK CEMETERY PLOT ALIGNMENT
+CASE STUDY ONE: PLOT ALIGNMENT - MACQUARIE PARK CEMETERY, NSW

 Using the MALA 400MHz system and full RTK GPS support the area was mapped within a few hours.
 Experienced interpretation of the data within a dedicated post processing software package provided sufficient information to present results on the project.
-Figure 1 below shows interpretations (yellow) made to outline the extents of plots based on GPR data collected.
+Data exports display interpretations (yellow) outlining the extents of plots based on the GPR data collected.
 Blue dots indicate GPS points taken at every headstone which in turn made it possible to determine the graves orientation compared to the headstones and centre slab.
 The data (yellow interpretations including depth, and blue GPS survey points were delivered in a .dxf format for CAD import.

-CASE STUDY TWO: HAWKER CEMETERY - LOCATING UNMARKED GRAVES
+CASE STUDY TWO: LOCATING UNMARKED GRAVES - HAWKER CEMETERY, SA

-Application – A large cemetery in the middle of the Australian outback has had a history of extreme weather and in this case, severely affected by dust storms.
-Excessive dust and flooding had covered and moved headstones and grave markers making it very difficult if not impossible to re locate the graves.
+A large cemetery in the middle of the Australian outback has had a history of extreme weather and in this case, was severely affected by dust storms.
+Excessive dust and flooding had covered and moved headstones/grave markers making it very difficult, if not impossible, to relocate the graves.

 Again, the MALA 400MHz system with full RTK GPS was deployed to survey the cemetery area.
 The survey took an entire day and returned helpful results.
 The plot result displays interpreted grave locations (blue) along with the interpreted location of the road/pathway (yellow) through the cemetery.
 Similarly the data was delivered as a .dxf incorporating sub inch accuracy GPS coordinates which in turn allows for easy relocation of interpreted features.